 Breakfast at Rosewild

-The next morning we tried Rosewild’s breakfast and this was no ordinary hotel breakfast!
-I did NOT expect breakfast at Rosewild to be equal in quality to the dinner that we experienced the night before.
+The next morning, we tried Rosewild’s breakfast.
+This was no ordinary hotel breakfast!
+I did NOT expect breakfast at Rosewild to be equal in quality to the dinner we experienced the night before.

 We decided to try the breakfast sandwich and the homemade cinnamon roll made in-house.